By learning stone’s basic attributes, make an impressive decision on which stone is suitable for your next project.

 Marble is also relatively soft making it sensitive to scratching and surface wear.

-Some types of marble have been known warp when used externally as large format panels.
+Some types of marble have been known to warp when used externally as large format panels.

 Performance evaluation criteria: